Restore nature in your back garden

 3. Let your grass grow

 Letting your grass grow not only encourages wildflower growth, but also helps protect the wildlife that calls your garden “home”.
-Frogs, newts, door mice and slow worms are just some of the smaller animals that could be harmed by mowing your lawn.
+Frogs, newts, dormice and slow worms are just some of the smaller animals that could be harmed by mowing your lawn.
 Having longer grass allows for a better shelter for creepy crawlies and provides habitats for amphibians and small mammals.
 So #GrowForYourWorld today!

 4. Care for local birds